Auto Accident FAQs

 - Will my auto insurance policy be valid if I drive in Mexico?

-- Will I receive a refund if my policy is cancelled?
+- Will I receive a refund if the insurance company cancels my policy?

 - Does my insurance company have to advise me why they have cancelled or refused to renew my policy?

 - Can my insurance company cancel my policy in the middle of a term?

 - Can my insurance company perform a credit check on me?

 - Will the amount of depreciation of my vehicle affect my coverage?

 - If I am in an accident with a driver who has out-of-state insurance, where do I file a claim?

 - How many estimates does an insurance company require?